Jalen Reeves-Maybin: College career

-2013 season

 During the 2013 season, Reeves-Maybin, as a true freshman, was a standout on special teams with a team-best 11 tackles.
 He rotated between linebacker and defensive back, playing in 11 games with 14 tackles on the season.
 He had at least one tackle on special teams in six games in a row.
 In the annual rivalry game against the #6 Georgia Bulldogs, he had three tackles and blocked a punt in the third quarter that resulted in a touchdown punt return by teammate Devaun Swafford in the 34–31 overtime loss.

-2014 season

 During the 2014 season, Reeves-Maybin started in all 13 games.
 He finished tied for first on the team with 101 tackles with 11.0 tackles-for-loss.
 In his first career start, he recorded 10 tackles in the 38–7 victory over Utah State in the 2014 season opener at Neyland Stadium.
 He made his first-career interception, coming against rival Florida in the third quarter of the 10–9 loss.
 He posted a career-high 13 tackles in the 2015 TaxSlayer Bowl 45–28 victory over Iowa.

-2015 season

 During the 2015 season, Reeves-Maybin started in all 13 games.
-He finished seventh in overall tackles with 105 and ninth in the SEC in tackles per game (8.1).
+He finished seventh in overall tackles with 105 and ninth in the Southeastern Conference (SEC) in tackles per game (8.1).
 He led the team with 14.0 tackles-for-loss, which ranked eighth in the SEC, and second on team in sacks with 5.0.
 He had six tackles including a 9-yard sack in the 2016 Outback Bowl 45–6 victory over Northwestern.
 He had a team-high nine tackles including a tackle-for-loss along with the game-sealing fumble recovery in the final minute and an additional forced fumble in the 27–24 victory over rival South Carolina.
 He had a team-best 11 tackles, including 2.5 tackles-for-loss and a sack in the 19–14 loss at #8 Alabama in the annual rivalry game.
 He had a career-high 21 tackles, most by a Volunteer since A. J. Johnson in 2012, including 3.0 tackles-for loss in a 2OT loss to #19 Oklahoma.
 He finished seventh in overall tackles with 105 and ninth in the SEC in tackles per game.
 He led the team with 14.0 tackles-for-loss, which ranked him eighth in the SEC, and was second on the team in sacks with 6.0.